Illustrator: George Ziel

 Format: eBook, Paperback

 Buy on: Amazon, AbeBooks

 MILD SPOILERS 😉

-The Black Lyon was my first Jude Deveraux read.
-I loved the first half, but the second half faltered a bit as a devious woman’s scheming separates the two protagonists.
+To be fair, I loved the first half, of The Black Lyon.
+But the second half faltered a bit as a devious woman’s scheming separates the two protagonists.

 We do get to find out how the Montgomery family started, as Ranulf & Lyonene’s son is named Montgomery.
 Montgomery later shows up in Jude Deveraux’s The Maiden as a squire to that book’s hero, Rowan.

-The Black Lyon was a great read, however, Ranulf’s needless cruelty and the other woman’s antics made it one fall short of perfection.
+It was Ranulf’s needless cruelty and the other woman’s antics made it one fall short of perfection.

 |Rating Report Card|

 Darkly handsome and rich beyond imagining, the bold English conqueror was called Lyon for his-lion like fierceness.
 He had no match among enemies, or women … until he met Lyonene, the green-eyed beauty whose fiery spirit matched his own.
 Through a whirlwind romance and stormy marriage, she endured every peril to be by his side… until jealousy and vicious lies drove her across the Irish Sea and into grave danger.